chrishah/phylog/README.md

 PREREQUISITES:

-A number of scripts/programs used in the pipeline are expected to be in your path: sort_contigs.pl - script available from [here](/usit/abel/u1/chrishah/data/salaris-genome/assembly/ORTHOMCL/compliantFasta-cd-hit-0.95/version2/goodProteins.fasta). required by sort_clusters_v2.pl if you want to extract the sequences into a fasta file (see below)
+A number of scripts/programs used in the pipeline are expected to be in your path:

+sort_contigs.pl - script available from [here](http://www.genome.ou.edu/informatics.html) (required by sort_clusters_v2.pl if you want to extract the sequences into a fasta file - see below)

 to be continued..